Searching for a cometary belt around Trappist-1 with ALMA: Introduction

 Moreover, volatile delivery through impacts of icy material formed further out \citep[e.g.][]{Marino2018scat, Kral2018trappist1, Schwarz2018, Dencs2019} could also affect the composition of their atmospheres and surfaces.
 How much icy material lies exterior to a planetary system can be constrained by infrared observations which are sensitive to circumstellar dust that is continually replenished through the collisional break up of km-sized planetesimals \citep[i.e. debris discs, see reviews by][]{Wyatt2008, Krivov2010, Hughes2018}.
 Thanks to Spitzer and Herschel, we know that at least 20\% of A--K type stars host exo-Kuiper belts that are orders of magnitude brighter (and likely more massive) than the Kuiper belt \citep[][]{Eiroa2013, Matthews2014pp6, Montesinos2016, Sibthorpe2018}.
 However, the constraints on planetesimal discs around M type stars are poorer due to several factors, including small grain removal processes \citep{Plavchan2005} and observational biases and low sensitivity \citep[e.g.][]{Wyatt2008, Lestrade2009, Binks2017, Kennedy2018}.

 Thanks to ALMA's unprecedented sensitivity at sub-mm wavelengths, it is now possible to search for planetesimal discs around low mass stars at greater depth, and constrain the architecture of planetary systems around low mass stars.
-In this paper we report deep ALMA observations of Trappist-1, the most sensitive ALMA observations around a low mass star so far.
-While previous to our observations there was no evidence for the presence of dust around Trappist-1, the efficient planet formation in this system, its potentially young age (highly unconstrained until recently) and its proximity made it an ideal target to look for a planetesimal belt.
+In this paper we report deep ALMA observations of TRAPPIST-1.
+While previous to our observations there was no evidence for the presence of dust around TRAPPIST-1, the efficient planet formation in this system, its potentially young age (highly unconstrained until recently) and its proximity made it an ideal target to look for a planetesimal belt.
 This paper is organised as follows.
 In \S\ref{sec:obs} we describe the ALMA observations and place upper limits on dust emission levels.
 Then, in \S\ref{sec:dis} we compare these dust upper limits with collisional evolution models.
 Finally, in \S\ref{sec:con} we summarise our results and conclusions.